 |May 14, 2020||

-MTI Research Snaps presents "COVID-19 & State-Generated Transportation Funds in California"
+MTI Research Snaps Webinar: "COVID-19 & State-Generated Transportation Funds in California"

 The COVID-19 public health emergency drastically changed every aspect of California life, including reducing personal travel by as much as half in many regions.
 As a result, transportation revenues plummeted because user fees produce a large share of resources needed to operate California’s transportation system.
 This research used simple spreadsheet models to estimate the impact of different scenarios for economic recovery from the COVID- 19 pandemic on state-generated transportation revenues.
 The model covers the package of SB1 gasoline and diesel taxes, as well as two fees levied on vehicles.